iamphedz/CookieCartJS/README.md

 # Setup

 Initialize the shopping cart.
 It creates new cart instance if previous instance has expired or non-existing.
-It returns the cart instance.
 I recommend requiring/importing it in your main js file.
 ```javascript
 CookieCart.init();
 ```